dido1998/habitat-api/habitat/subdomains/README.md

 - **Action Space Subdomain** : This subdomain randomizes the properties of the actions taken by the government.
 These properties include:
     - forward_range : [0.05, 0.50]
     - turn_range : [5, 15]
 - **Object Subdomain** : This subdomain allows placement of random number of objects at random navigable positions in the navmesh.
-It inccludes the following properties.
+It includes the following properties.
     - num_objects_range : [0, 10]

 The properties of each subdomain are specified using `json` files in `configs/domain_randomization/subdomain_properties`.
 Users can modify the properties according to their needs and also specify their own `json` files containing properties for a subdomain.
 If a particular property is not specified the implementation will automatically always fall back to the original value of that property.
 The subdomains to be included in the current randomization process are specified in `configs/domain_randomization/default.domain_randomization_properties.json`.
-To check how to enable domain randomization see `configs/tasks/pointnav_dr.yaml` (Just have to set `ENABLE=True`).
+To check how to enable domain randomization see `configs/tasks/pointnav_dr.yaml` (just have to set `ENABLE=True`).

+NOTE: Each property file also contains a property called `original_probability` which specifies the probability with which the original environment configuration will be samples for the given subdomain.

 ## Extending the domain randomization framework
 Users may want to add more subdomains for randomization.
 For example, `habitat-sim` may soon include the functionality that makes materials configurable[(#506)](https://github.com/facebookresearch/habitat-sim/issues/506).
 Once this functionality is added we may have a material_subdomain that controls and randomizes the properties of materials.
 Addition of other subdomains and their properties is extremely simple and effortless and can be done in three steps: